 - Methodsbottom-up by chemistry or biology

 The principle of this method is to build from atoms, molecules or from chains of molecules.
-One of the typical bottom-up synthesis methods is the synthesis of nanoparticles from colloidal systems.
+One of the typical bottom-up synthesis methods is the synthesis of nanoparticles from silver nanoparticles systems.

 This method uses chemical agents to reduce Ag+ ions to Ag metal atoms, in the presence of electrostatic or surface protective agents, to prevent clumps of metal particles. type of silver, to maintain the silver particles at the nanoscale.
 The basic principle of the method is expressed by the following equation: